Pirates' Plenty: Battle For Gold Slot

 Three scatters activate the bonus game, awarding a random number of Battle Spins (averagely around 10 in my experience).
 The scene shifts from the Captain’s quarters to the ship’s deck directly above where you’re faced with a rival Galleon head-on.
 The gameboard occupies the sea space between the two ships.
 During Battle Spins a new symbol is active – a ‘FIRE!’ symbol of three canons.
 Upon landing, the fire symbol launches a bomb which either adds another battle spin or results in a sticky wild.
 Often two or even three bombs are launched at a time.
 If a bomb lands on a sticky wild a win multiplier is added up to a maximum of 5x.
 Occasionally Captain Blackbeard will show up, throwing sticky wild bombs onto the reels.

-This is a great slot from Red Tiger.
-Although I was initially concerned at the obvious similarities to the first Pirates’ Plenty slot, the improvements and additions made here make this a very worthy sequel rather than a lacklustre imitation.
+Pirates’ Plenty: Battle for Gold is a great slot machine from Red Tiger.
+Although I was initially concerned at the obvious similarities to the original, the improvements and additions made here make this a very worthy sequel rather than a lacklustre imitation.

 The first thing to note is the matchless design, artwork, and animations.
 The attention to detail is nothing short of phenomenal.
 Just little things such as the ship gently bobbing up and down during gameplay or coins randomly falling down the reels as they spin really add to the experience – as does the stunning vista on display from beyond the gameboard.